ccp4/dimple/index.md

 Simplifying a bit:
 the pipeline runs macromolecular refinement after a few usual preparatory steps (I to F, choosing Rfree set, reindexing if needed).
-Sometimes it needs to run Molecular Replacement before refinement.
+Sometimes it needs to run Molecular Replacement before the refinement.
 And at the end it checks for unmodelled blobs -- suspected ligands.

 <script type="text/javascript" src="https://asciinema.org/a/awg0n6qr6ez14oe8ugverg4bb.js" id="asciicast-awg0n6qr6ez14oe8ugverg4bb" async data-size="13"></script>

 It's quick.
-Run time depends of course on the data, such as resolution, size of unit cell, etc., the model and computer, but about 3 minutes is typical.
+Run time depends of course on the data (resolution, size of the unit cell, etc.), the model and computer, but about 3 minutes is typical.
 With MR it is usually 3-10 minutes, but from time to time much, much longer.